otacke/h5p-transcript-library/README.md

   params: {
     instance: <H5P.ContentType>, // Content Type instance
     transcriptFile: <H5P file type of WebVTT file>, // https://h5p.org/semantics#type-file
+    behaviour: {
-    behaviour: { maxLines: <number> }, // number of lines in transcript, optional
+      maxLines: <number>, // number of lines in transcript, optional
+      toolbarHidden: <boolean> // If true, toolbar will be hidden, optional },
     l10n: {
       noMedium: <string> // 'No medium was assigned to the transcript.',
       noTranscript: <string> // 'No transcript was provided.',